What Is the Difference Between an Eastern and Western Omelette? A Detailed Comparison

 Omelettes pair wonderfully with a variety of sides.
 For a classic breakfast, serve them with buttered toast, hash browns, or crispy breakfast potatoes.
 A fresh fruit salad or sliced avocado adds a healthy, refreshing contrast.
 If you’re looking for something hearty, consider pairing with a side of beans or roasted vegetables.

-Summarizing the Differences Between Eastern and Western Omelettes
+Conclusion: Summarizing the Difference Between an Eastern and Western Omelette